mukundp7/Spotify-Analysis/README.md

 ORDER BY 3 DESC;
 ```

-10. Retrieve the track names that have been streamed on Spotify more than YouTube.
+10. What are the track names for tracks that have been streamed on Spotify more than YouTube?
 ```sql
 SELECT * FROM
 (SELECT